Neofetcher/Neofetcher/README.md

 # Hello

 Cybersecurity graduate with hands-on experience in penetration testing, Active Directory exploitation, and SIEM-based threat detection.
-Skilled in Kali Linux, Metasploit, Burp Suite, Nmap, Elastic SIEM, and Microsoft Defender, with a strong foundation in vulnerability assessment, privilege escalation, and security monitoring.
+Skilled in Linux, Metasploit, Burp Suite, Nmap, Elastic SIEM, and Microsoft Defender, with a strong foundation in vulnerability assessment, privilege escalation, and security monitoring.

 Experienced in Windows and Linux environments, Python-based security scripting, and building self-hosted security labs to simulate real-world attacks and defenses.
 Actively pursuing certifications and seeking entry-level opportunities in SOC, penetration testing, or cybersecurity analyst roles.